 12. Boston Common

-Image Credit: City of BostonBoston is often referred to as “America’s Walking City.”
+Boston is often referred to as “America’s Walking City.”
 While some joke that this is because driving and parking are so bad that you are better off walking (which is not untrue), Boston is really a nice city to walk around.
 With a relatively flat layout and cute, district neighborhoods to explore, walking is a great way to get to know the city.

-Right in the middle of this walkable city is the Boston Common, a 50-acre central park which is the oldest city park in the U.S., founded in 1634!
+Right in the middle of this walkable city is the Boston Common, a 50-acre central park that is the oldest city park in the U.S., founded in 1634!
 Major historical events occurred on this land, including serving as a camp for the British before the American Revolutionary War, where George Washington went to celebrate the nation’s independence, and where anti-slavery meetings were held during the Civil War.
 Needless to say, it is a big part of Boston’s (and the country’s) history.

-Nowadays it serves as a park for residents and visitors to enjoy, with a subway stop, a playground, a baseball field, and more.
+Nowadays, it serves as a park for residents and visitors to enjoy, with a subway stop, a playground, a baseball field, and more.
 With some great sandwich shops on the surrounding streets, this is a nice area to have a picnic and enjoy an afternoon.

 13. Charles River Esplanade

-One of the many playgrounds along the Charles River.
-Image Credit: Chris HassanSeparating Boston and Cambridge is the Charles River, and along the Boston side is the Charles River Esplanade, which is 68 acres of parks for the public to enjoy.
+Separating Boston and Cambridge is the Charles River, and along the Boston side is the Charles River Esplanade, which is 68 acres of parks for the public to enjoy.

 With jogging trails, playgrounds, a concert venue, ballparks, and a beer garden, this is one of the more popular spots to visit in the summer months.
 This is also where you can find the lagoon for renting sailboats and kayaks, as mentioned above.